JeelDobariya38/password-manager/README.md

 ## Features

 - [x] Intuitive UI.
 - [ ] Update Checkers & Manager.
 - [x] Password Management.
 (Current Priority)
 - [ ] Secure File.
 (Least Priority, Because it include permission.
 Which, I am as developer not familar with 😂)
   - Could be Image.
 (JPG.
 PNG ....)
   - Could be Vidoe.
   - Could any Binary File. (more like won't be a text file)
 - [ ] Other Secret Info Management.
   - Could be note. (txt file)
   - Could be any info that can encode as key & value.
     ```json
     {
       "key": "SECRET API KEY",
-          "content": "qwerty-let-say"
+      "content": "qwerty-let-say",
       "createdat": "...",
       "updatedat": "..."
     }
     ```
 - [ ] NON Secret Info Store
 - [ ] Encryption and Decryption.
 - [ ] Backup Manager.
 - [ ] Import/Export Passwords.
 - [ ] Extensivity with custom database.
 - [ ] Multiple Language Translation.
 - [ ] Theme & Customization.
 - [ ] Key Manager.
 - [ ] Multi Platform Support.
 (KMP)

 ## Installation Steps